emcdo411/ad-impact-dashboard/README.md

-Here’s a cleaned-up and polished version of your `README.md` file for the **AdImpactDashboard**:

----

 # AdImpactDashboard

 A dynamic R Shiny dashboard analyzing the impact of US-China trade tensions on digital advertising, delivering actionable insights for ad professionals and executives.